 WORKPLACE DESCRIPTION: Ministry of Health at Belau National Hospital in Koror, the main urban centre and where most of the population resides.
 The hospital is approx. 3 km from the town centre.
-TELECOMMUNICATIONS & COMPUTERS: There is internet access in MoH, but it is much slower than one is most likely accustomed to in Australia.
-The volunteer will have access to a computer in MoH, though it may be shared with another staff member.
+TELECOMMUNICATIONS & COMPUTERS: There is internet access in MOH, but it is much slower than one is most likely accustomed to in Australia.
+All staff at MoH have access to computers, though they may be shared.
 Your host organisation is counting on your flexibility.
 If there is no computer in your department, you are doing your host organisation a disservice by using your own laptop for your work.
 Flexibility means being able to come up with creative solutions to problems at work.
 If there is no computer, maybe you can help get one purchased for your work place.
 People also continue to do fantastic work without the aid of computers.
-HOURS/DAYS OF EMPLOYMENT: From 9 am to 5 pm, Monday to Friday, 40 hrs. p/week.
-LEAVE: Same conditions and terms as local colleagues apply, including national holidays (11 p/yr).
-20 days of annual leave per year and 10 sick days allowed.
+HOURS/DAYS OF EMPLOYMENT: 40 hr per week- mostly this will be 9-5, but some of the outreach programs will require working some nights and weekends in place of some normal weekday hours.
+LEAVE: Same conditions and terms as local colleagues apply, including national holidays (11 p.a.), 20 days AL per year, 10 sick days.
 A minimum of 1 week leave for each 3 months of work will be made available to Volunteers, if the workplace conditions are less than this.
-OTHER CONDITIONS: Out of hours work may be required: None Travel required: None LANGUAGE AT WORK: Language/s spoken in the workplace: English is widely spoken by the staff and Palauan is also spoken.
+OTHER CONDITIONS: Out of hours work may be required: As described above, some nights and weekends will be required for outreach work, but working hours will total 40 per week.
+Travel required: Some local travel to schools and through the community.
+LANGUAGE AT WORK: Language/s spoken in the workplace: English is widely spoken, Palauan.
 The level of language competency in Palauan that a Volunteer will need to carry out this assignment is: Low: Polite social interaction & demonstrated attempt to learn The Volunteer will need to reach this level by: Language skills from AVI language support & their own effort while on assignment LANGUAGE SUPPORT: There will be some language training during In Country Orientation.
 After that, it is up to the volunteer to continue if desired.